sedostheatre/sedos.co.uk/input/news/2022-01-14-edwin-drood-seeks-male-ensemble-member.md

 #### **MALE ENSEMBLE MEMBER NEEDED**

-Due to a change in circumstances, Sedos are looking for an additional male ensemble member to join the cast of *The Mystery of Edwin Drood*.
+Due to a change in circumstances, Sedos are looking for two additional ensemble members (one male, one female) to join the cast of *The Mystery of Edwin Drood*.

 If you previously auditioned for the show and would like to be considered again, please email to let us know.
-Otherwise, we welcome keen singers and dancers to submit a video of ‘Never The Luck’ to [edwin.drood@sedos.co.uk](mailto:edwin.drood@sedos.co.uk) by **5pm on Friday 21 January**.
+Otherwise, we welcome keen singers and dancers to submit a video of ‘Never The Luck’ (male) or ‘Moonfall’ (female) to [edwin.drood@sedos.co.uk](mailto:edwin.drood@sedos.co.uk) by **5pm on Friday 28 January**.

-A backing track can be found at: <https://drive.google.com/drive/folders/1_lsb7IC08KOVMxRQv9DYEP8ELz9aomcb?usp=sharing>
+A backing track can be found at: [](https://drive.google.com/drive/folders/1_lsb7IC08KOVMxRQv9DYEP8ELz9aomcb?usp=sharing)<https://drive.google.com/drive/folders/1_lsb7IC08KOVMxRQv9DYEP8ELz9aomcb>

 #### **ABOUT THE SHOW**